vestrel00/contacts-android/docs/dev-notes.md

 for multiple RawContacts per Account, including multiple local RawContacts (no Account).
 Thus, we should let consumers exploit this but set defaults to be one-for-one.

-Creating / setting up the profile in the native Contacts app results in the creation of a local RawContact (not associated with an Account) even if there are available Accounts.
+Creating / setting up the profile in the AOSP Contacts app results in the creation of a local RawContact (not associated with an Account) even if there are available Accounts.

 The Contacts Provider does not associate local contacts to an account when an account is or becomes